-\\\\ I. Introduction
+I. Introduction

 Discuss the difference between "rocks" and "minerals."
 Although some rocks contain just one mineral, most rocks are mixtures of two or more minerals.
-Give the class a Popcorn rock kit.

-\ II.
+II.
 Learning the Tests That Help Distinguish Minerals

 Organize the students into pairs.
-Explain that they will be learning how to do all the tests on hematite.
+Explain that they will be learning how to do the tests on hematite.
 Lead the students through each test using hematite.

-The five tests they will use are the streak test, hardness test, cleavage/luster test, and magnetism.
+The five tests they will use are the streak test, hardness test, cleavage, luster test, and magnetism.
 Student pairs repeat the tests learned with hematite on their 2 minerals, record the results, and identify their minerals.
-Students also perform the acid test.
+Review their results, emphasizing tests that show differences between the minerals.